ssb22/adjuster/README.md

  : Whitespace-separated list of URL prefixes to offer to be a browser for, when a matching URL is opened by another Android application.
 If any path (but not scheme or domain) contains .* then it is treated as a pattern instead of a prefix, but Android cannot filter on query strings (i.e. text after question-mark).

 `--extra-js=EXTRA_JS`
  : Extra Javascript to inject into sites to fix things in the Android browser app.
 The snippet will be run before each scan for new text to annotate.
-You may also specify a file to read: `--extra-js`=@file.js (do not use // comments, only /* ... */ because newlines will be replaced)
+You may also specify a file to read: `--extra-js`=@file.js or `--extra-js`=@file1.js,file2.js (do not use // comments in these files, only /* ... */ because newlines will be replaced)

 `--existing-ruby-js-fixes=EXISTING_RUBY_JS_FIXES
 `